dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 list of watched spans and therefore updates will no longer be reported for them.
 This timeout, however, should only apply to this processor and MUST NOT affect spans that are ended properly after the timeout.
 If `exportEndedSpans` is set, the span MUST still be exported once ended.
-Other processors, including the simple and batching processor, will still export these spans as they normally would.

 ### Span Exporter